artisanfw/api/README.md

 ```

 ## Controllers
-Think of controllers as the endpoints of your API..
+Think of controllers as the endpoints of your API.
 They are responsible for processing the request and returning the response.
 Controllers receive two parameters: `IApiRequest` and `IApiResponse`

 Here an example: